PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Discussion

-In this study, we introduced PP-GWAS, a privacy-preserving distributed framework designed to perform multi-site genome-wide association studies.
-Our extensive comparative analysis demonstrates that PP-GWAS maintains genetic association analysis accuracy equivalent to traditional centralised methods, achieving an r-square value of 1.00 against REGENIE, in the analysis of real-world datasets such as the Bladder Cancer Risk dataset, and the Age-Related Macular Degeneration (AMD) dataset.
+In this study, we introduced PP-GWAS, a privacy-preserving distributed framework designed to perform multi-site genome-wide association studies {on quantitative data}.
+Our extensive comparative analysis demonstrates that PP-GWAS maintains genetic association analysis accuracy equivalent to traditional centralised methods, in the analysis of real-world datasets such as the Bladder Cancer Risk dataset, and the Age-Related Macular Degeneration (AMD) dataset.

-PP-GWAS excels in scalability and adaptability when tested against the state-of-the-art privacy preserving GWAS algorithm SF-GWAS \cite{cho2022secure}.
-Through evaluations with varying number of participants, SNP counts, and sample sizes, our framework demonstrated a consistent linear performance increase, proving its effectiveness in multi-site GWAS deployments.
+PP-GWAS excels in scalability and adaptability when tested against the state-of-the-art privacy-preserving GWAS algorithm SF-GWAS \cite{cho2025secure}.
+Through evaluations with varying number of computational nodes, SNP counts, and sample sizes, our framework demonstrated a consistent linear performance increase, proving its effectiveness in multi-site GWAS.
 This scalability is essential for accommodating the expanding size and diversity of genomic datasets in real-world scenarios, making PP-GWAS a stable solution even under the constraints of limited computational resources.
+Furthermore, the adaptability of PP-GWAS was tested using synthetic datasets as proxies for large-scale real datasets, predicting feasible processing times for extensive databases such as the eMERGE and the UK Biobank datasets.

 Another significant advancement is in memory efficiency and communication costs.
 PP-GWAS considerably reduces the RAM requirements, enabling institutions with constrained computational resources to participate in genomic research.
-While it necessitates higher communication overhead than SF-GWAS with less participants, this overhead progresses in a predictable and manageable linear fashion, which is a strategic compromise for achieving greater computational and memory efficiency.
-Further, since the communication overhead for SF-GWAS increases rather exponentially, we expect to perform better with more participants.
-This trade-off ensures the framework's applicability across a broader spectrum of research environments, from hospitals to smaller research institutions.
+While it necessitates higher communication overhead than SF-GWAS with less nodes, this overhead progresses in a predictable and manageable linear fashion, which is a strategic compromise for achieving greater computational and memory efficiency.
+Further, since the communication overhead for SF-GWAS increases rather exponentially, we expect to perform better with more nodes.
+This trade-off ensures applicability across a broader spectrum of research environments, from hospitals to smaller research institutions.

-Furthermore, the adaptability of PP-GWAS was tested using medium-sized synthetic datasets as proxies for large-scale datasets, predicting feasible processing times for extensive databases like the eMERGE and the UK Biobank datasets.
-This adaptability further underscores the potential of PP-GWAS to facilitate large-scale, collaborative, and privacy-sensitive genetic studies, advancing the field of personalized medicine.

-In conclusion, PP-GWAS represents a significant step forward in the field of genome-wide association studies.
-It offers a scalable, accurate, and resource-efficient methodology that respects the privacy of participant data—a balance that is crucial for the future of collaborative medical research.